Natalee Kēhaulani Bauer, Ph.D.

 TEACHING EXPERIENCE

-Indigenous Peoples' History in the US to 1900
+Indigenous History to 1900 (FA 18, FA 20)

-Native American & Pacific Islander Women
+Indigenous & Pacific Islander Women (FA 18, SP 21)

-Leadership for Social Change
+Leadership for Social Change (SP 19)

-Ethnic Studies Senior Thesis Seminar
+Ethnic Studies Senior Thesis Seminar (SP 20, SP 21, SP 22)

-Women, Gender, & Sexuality Studies Senior Project
+Women, Gender, & Sexuality Studies Senior Project (SP 20, SP 21, SP 22)

-Research Methods in Communities of Color
+Research Methods in Communities of Color (FA 21, FA 22)

 Mills College Graduate School of Education

-Teaching Reading & Writing in Secondary Schools
+Teaching Reading and Writing in the Secondary Schools (SP 18)

 UC Berkeley Graduate School of Education